Iksich/News-Aggregator/README.md

-# News-Aggregator
+# news-app
-website that aggregates news articles from different sources using APIs
+This web app is a news aggregator that fetches news articles using APIs and displays them in an attractive format.